Spain's PLD Space launches private reusable rocket in milestone for Europe

 Europe's efforts to develop capabilities to send small satellites into space are in focus after a failed orbital rocket launch by Virgin Orbit from Britain in January.
 That system involved releasing the launcher from a converted Boeing 747.
 Competitors lining up to join the race to launch small payloads include companies in Scotland, Sweden and Germany.

 Saturday's mission on the Miura-1 demonstrator was the first of two scheduled suborbital missions.
-However, analysts say the most critical test of its ambitions will be the development of orbital services on the larger Miura-5, planned for 2025.
+However, analysts say the most critical test will be the development of orbital services on the larger Miura-5, planned for 2025.

 In July, the last launch of Europe's largest rocket, the premier Ariane 5 space launcher, took place at the European spaceport in Kourou, French Guiana.